Welding and Fabrication

 The emphasis in the Welding Program is not only on welding skills, but also on fabrication techniques, which is a unique feature of the EVCC program.
 This series of classes includes Heavy Plate Fabrication, Sheetmetal Fabrication, Pipefitting and Pipe systems Fabrication, Structural Steel Fabrication, and Field-Welding techniques.

-Everett Community College offers a number of pathways toward technical careers, using stackable certificates and degrees.
 The first level, for students seeking entry into the technical world would be the Manufacturing Pre-Employment Certificate, a credential that would allow one to work in entry-level manufacturing.
-The next level up would be to take classes leading to a Skills-Oriented Certificate.
-And for those seeking a higher level of education, and the job skills and responsibilities that go with it, EvCC offers two 2-year skills-oriented ATA Degrees.
-W.A.B.O. state welding certification tests are available to our students and to the public by appointment.
+The next level up would be to take classes leading to a skills-oriented certificate and a ATA degree.

 Curriculum Guides & Certificates